flowd-org/flowd/docs/api-reference.md

 GET /api/v1/health
 ```

-Returns the health status of the flowd instance.
+Returns the health status of the flwd instance.

 **Response:**
 ```json